Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DOCUMENT-AUTHORIZATION.md

 #### GET by Query Action

-For search engine query handlers, DMS adds a filter to the query of the expanded authorizations that are relevant for the current resource.
-Typically these would be `terms` filters, which allow for an array of ids matching on EducationOrganization, StudentUniqueId, etc. For relational queries, see [RELATIONAL-QUERIES](PRIMARY-DATA-STORAGE/RELATIONAL-QUERIES.md) for what the filtering would look like.
+For search engine query handlers, DMS adds a "Terms Lookup" filter to the query with the authorized EducationOrganizationIds that are relevant for the current resource.
+These filters would use the appropriate search engine index for the resource to match on EducationOrganization, StudentUniqueId, etc. For relational queries, see [RELATIONAL-QUERIES](PRIMARY-DATA-STORAGE/RELATIONAL-QUERIES.md) for what the filtering would look like.

 #### DELETE/GET by Id Actions